syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ## Defining Columns

-By default, the `SfDataGrid` automatically creates columns for all the properties in the data source.
+By default, the SfDataGrid automatically creates columns for all the properties in the data source.
 The type of the column generated depends on the type of data in the column.
-When the columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before they are added to the Columns collection in `SfDataGrid`.
+When the columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before they are added to the Columns collection in SfDataGrid.

 You can also define the columns manually by setting the [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AutoGenerateColumns.html) property to false and by adding the `GridColumn` objects to the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AutoGenerateColumns.html) collection.
 The following code example illustrates how this can be done.